REQUIREMENTS AND CAMPUS GUIDE

 Notre Dame is known for the wonderful spirit on campus.
 “Students at Notre Dame love their school and definitely seem to ‘drink the kool-aid,’ but boy does the kool-aid taste good!” – ND alum

 What’s it like to be on campus?

 Notre Dame is also a very social campus with fun traditions such attending football games and tailgating.
-There are frequent parties for students that like to go out, but there is also a large part of the student population that doesn’t drink alcohol and partakes in other social activities together.

 What other unique opportunities are offered at ND?